unimailrocks/unimail.js/README.md

   // if the environment variables are not set and the `cache` key
   // is not provided or disabled (by passing `false`)
   // then the cache file defaults to `~/.config/unimail/cache.json`. `~/.config/unimail`
-  // will be created if it does not already exist
+  // will be created if it does not already exist.
+  // If `cache` is actively set to `false`, no cache will be used and
+  // a new session token will be requested
   cache: process.env.UNIMAIL_CACHE_FILE || `${process.env.XDG_CONFIG_HOME}/unimail/cache.json`,
   // Very similar to the cache option, but we won't create it if it
   // doesn't exist, and it can be either `.js` or `.json` (it gets